Summer may be the most fattening time of year for kids

 “By contrast, we speculate that many non-school environments are relatively unstructured and unsupervised, allowing children to indulge in sedentary activities and excessive snacking,” von Hippel added by email.

-At the start of kindergarten, 23 percent of the children were overweight and 9 percent were obese, they report in the journal Obesity.
+At the start of kindergarten, 23 percent of the children were overweight and 9 percent were obese, researchers report in the journal Obesity.

 During each of the two summers in the study, the proportion of overweight and obese kids increased by approximately one percentage point per month.